Leila Khaled: Later life

 Khaled has stated in interviews that she developed a fondness for the United Kingdom when her first visitor in jail, an immigration officer, wanted to know why she had arrived in the country without a valid visa.
 She also developed a relationship with the two policewomen assigned to guard her in Ealing and later corresponded with them.
 Khaled continued to return to the UK for speaking engagements until as late as 2002, although she was refused a visa by the British embassy in 2005 to address a meeting at the Féile an Phobail in Belfast, where she was invited as a speaker.
 Eventually she managed to speak to people at the Belfast Féile through a video link.

 According to Khaled, there is not an Arab-Israeli peace process.
 She stated "it's a political process where the balance of forces is for the Israelis and not for us.
 They have all the cards to play with and the Palestinians have nothing to depend on, especially when the PLO is not united."
 Khaled also supports the Kurdish political movement surrounding the Peoples' Democratic Party (HDP) and drew attention to the similar fate of the Palestinian and the Kurdish people.
 She has become involved in politics, becoming a member of the Palestinian National Council and appearing regularly at the World Social Forum.

-She was married to physician Fayez Rashid (1950–2023) and lived with their two sons Bader and Bashar in Amman, Jordan.
+Khaled was married to physician Fayez Rashid (1950–2023) and lived with their two sons Bader and Bashar in Amman, Jordan.
 She is irreligious.
 She was the subject of a film entitled Leila Khaled, Hijacker, directed by Palestinian filmmaker Lina Makboul.
 It premiered in November 2005 at the International Documentary Film Festival in Amsterdam.

 In November 2017, Khaled was refused entry to Rome, Italy at the Leonardo da Vinci–Fiumicino Airport, and was forced to return to Amman as she is a member of a group considered a terrorist organization by the Italian government.

-In mid September 2020, Khaled was scheduled to speak at a virtual Zoom conference at San Francisco State University hosted by Rabab Abdulhadi and Tomomi Kinukawa.
-Following lobbying by the Jewish coalition group "End Jewish Hatred," Zoom Video Communications along with YouTube and Facebook, prevented the conference from using their video conferencing software and platforms, citing compliance with U.S. export control, sanctions, and anti-terrorism laws.
+In mid-September 2020, Khaled was scheduled to speak at a virtual Zoom conference at San Francisco State University hosted by Rabab Abdulhadi and Tomomi Kinukawa.
+Following lobbying by the Jewish coalition group "End Jewish Hatred", Zoom Video Communications along with YouTube and Facebook, prevented the conference from using their video conferencing software and platforms, citing compliance with U.S. export control, sanctions, and anti-terrorism laws.